Current and past annual reports, strategic plans, achievements and more.

-Tongala dairy farmer, Andrew Tyler, has almost 30 years of dairy farming experience to draw on, bringing a working knowledge and an extensive experience base to Murray Dairy.
+Tongala dairy farmer, Andrew Tyler, has over 30 years of dairy farming experience to draw on, bringing a working knowledge and an extensive experience base to Murray Dairy.

 Andrew has been a past director of the Australian Dairy Conference and is currently the deputy chair of the Australian Dairy Conference Board.
 He is also a current member of the Dairy Advocacy Reform Team and is the current chair of Rochester Bamawm Dairy Business Network group.

 Mark Bailey is the Manager of Resources at Goulburn Murray Water, with more than 20 years experience within the industry.

 Mark brings with him a broad skills base, particularly in regard to technical analysis, project management, budget administration and extensive technical and community liaison on policy and operational matters.
 He has a Bachelor of Engineering (Civil) and a Doctor of Philosophy (PhD).

 As the sharefarmer of a dairy farm in Lockington, Dustin has had extensive experience across all areas of dairy farming.
 He has completed a Certificate III in Horticulture with Wodonga TAFE, majoring in Arboriculture, and a Diploma with Dairy Australia/TAFE SA, majoring in Agribusiness Management.

 Dustin has held roles as president of the Campaspe Young Dairy Network and as a member of the Goulburn-Murray Water Irrigator Customer Representative Committee, and is currently a member of the Young Farmer Ministers Advisory Committee advising Minister for Agriculture, Jaclyn Symes.